sympy/sympy/doc/src/modules/solvers/solveset.rst

  * There can also be bizarre solutions to equations like the set of rational numbers.

 No other Python object (list, dictionary, generator, Python sets) provides the flexibility of mathematical sets which our sets module tries to emulate.
-The second reason to use sets is that they are close to the entities which mathematicians deals with and it makes it easier to reason about them.
+The second reason to use sets is that they are close to the entities which mathematicians deal with and it makes it easier to reason about them.
 Set objects conform to Pythonic conventions when possible, i.e., ``x in A`` and ``for i in A`` both work when they can be computed.
 Another advantage of using objects closer to mathematical entities is that the user won't have to "learn" our representation and she can have her expectations transferred from her